ambiverse-nlu/ambiverse-nlu/README.md

-The multilingual Ambiverse Natural Language Understanding suite (AmbiverseNLU) combines a number of state-of-the-art components for language understanding tasks: named entity recognition and disambiguation (or entity linking), open information extraction, entity salience estimation, and concept linking.
+The multilingual Ambiverse Natural Language Understanding suite (AmbiverseNLU) combines a number of state-of-the-art components for language understanding tasks: named entity recognition and disambiguation (or entity linking), open information extraction, entity salience estimation, and concept linking, providing a basis for text-to-knowledge applications.

 Take the example sentence below: